-While KDIGO guidelines support the treatment of hyperphosphatemia with phosphate binders in patients with CKD, with the exception of calcium-based binders, they do not recommend one agent over another.
+While KDIGO guidelines do not recommend one phosphate binder over another, they do recommend restricting the dose of calcium-based binders and avoiding long-term us of aluminum-containing binders.
 This means that physicians prescribe their medication of choice, usually based on clinical and patient factors.
-Utilization of calcium-based binders is discouraged by the most recent KDOQI/KDIGO guidelines due to mounting clinical evidence that excess calcium load from calcium-based phosphate binder is associated with hypercalcemia and cardiovascular calcification which has been associated with an increased risk of morbidity and mortality.
+Utilization of calcium-based binders is discouraged by the most recent KDOQI/KDIGO guidelines due to mounting clinical evidence that excess calcium load from calcium-based phosphate binder is associated with hypercalcemia and cardiovascular calcification which has been associated with an increased risk of morbidity (disease) and mortality (death).